CornerstonePres/cornerstone-pres/_groups/sunday-morning-small-group.md

 **Every Sunday**\
 **9:00 AM**, Before Service @ Cornerstone

-**This Week's Topic:** We are studying Paul's letter to the Philippians.
-Please come join us for this in person group.
+**This Week's Topic:** We will continue with the series called Follow Me that takes us through the practical Christian living as demonstrated in Jesus' Life.

 **CONTACT: Cornerstone Presbyterian Church**\
 [(360) 754-7749](tel:360-754-7749)\